junxit/us-congress-code/title-16/chapter-2/sec-497e.md

 ### Codification

 Section was formerly set out as a note under section 497 of this title.
+In subsec. (b), “section 306109 of title 54” substituted for “section 470h–2(g) of this title” on authority of Pub.
+L. 113–287, § 6(e), Dec.
+19, 2014, 128 Stat.
+3272, which Act enacted Title 54, National Park Service and Related Programs.

 ### Amendments